imrickysu/logseq-plugin-on-this-day/README.md

 On the plugin settings page, you can customize the following settings for this plugin by selecting Settings -> Plugins -> logseq-on-this-day.

 * startingYear: Specify the starting year you wish to view on the On This Day page (till now).
 Journals before this year will be skipped.
 * pageTitle: You can customize the page title.
 It's valid to use non-English characters.
+Warning: existing contents on this page will be removed every time.